 Kirk: If we are not, on a day-to-day basis, in touch with our innate natures, then what are we doing instead?
 What do you consider people’s normal everyday life experience to be?

 Alana: So many individuals are on automatic pilot.
 They have accepted the needs of society, or the needs of others, and have placed them before their own.
 They have built other’s needs into their expectations of self.
 They have certain expectations of themselves that are adopted through the expectations handed down from others.
 So part of the self-nurturing I am referring to is about taking time for self-discovery.
 I’m speaking of taking time to simplify and sort out what your specific desires and needs are that come from your authentic nature, versus the needs and desires that come from the “shoulds”; the ones that come from the handed-down expectations of society or the unconscious self.

 Kirk: You are talking about what we learned in our families?
-What we learned at school?
-What we learned from the people in the neighborhoods that we grew up in?
-What we learned from TV?
+What did we learn at school?
+What did we learn from the people in the neighborhoods that we grew up in?
+What did we learn from TV?
 In other words, are you talking about the collective values and beliefs about what is true, what is good, what is bad, what is false?

 Alana: Yes that is a part of it.

 Kirk: What we should do and what we shouldn’t do.
 All those learned beliefs and behaviors.